 General Information about the Media and Design Competition:

 Specific Regional Rules

-- February 28, 2022 - All registrations and project material submissions are due for the regional competition.
+- TBA - All registrations and project material submissions are due for the regional competition.

 - Judge decisions are final.